GoGetCorp/GoGetGoTask/README.md

 ERRO[0020] Annoying Error message, something went wrong exit status 1
 ```
 # Potential issues
-1. Your program might exit prematurely :) (you will have to do somerhing about this)
+1. Your program might exit prematurely :) (you will have to do something about this)
 2. Your program might have a deadlock (Readup on Channels!)

 # Bonus